Mineral Detection of Neutrinos and Dark Matter. A Whitepaper: Mineral detectors

 The occurrence of nchwaningite, epsomite, nickelbischofite and sinjarite is limited, and it is not easy to obtain sufficient samples of various ages.
 For example, nchwaningite was reported only from South Africa.
 Muscovite and olivine are major rock-forming minerals that commonly occur worldwide.
 Nchwaningite, epsomite, nickelbischofite, sinjarite, and gypsum are hydrates.
 Hydrate minerals and rock salt are or may be water soluble and deliquescent.
 Therefore, (1) it is impossible to use water during sample preparation, and (2) it is not easy to handle them in the atmosphere.
 When deliquescence occurs, the surface condition is altered, and tracks from nuclear recoils caused by the interactions of Dark Matter and other particles may be erased.
 Therefore, they are not suitable, at least for surface observation.
 On the contrary, muscovite and olivine are much more ``stable'' in the atmosphere,\footnote{It should be noted that olivine is a mineral easily altered at the surface of the Earth.
 Therefore, even if long-term interactions were recorded in olivine, it can not have been exposed to the surface for too long.} making muscovite and fresh olivine good candidates for mineral detectors.

-Muscovite, a mica group mineral, has perfect basal cleavage [i.e. (001)], yielding thin elastic sheets.
+Muscovite, a mica group mineral, has perfect cleavage along one planar direction defined by the crystal structure [basal (001) cleavage], thus, it can easily be ``peeled'' into thin (elastic) sheets.
 This property may enable various readout methods.
 First, obtaining a good surface that has not been artificially damaged is possible.
 It is a significant factor when surface observation is used.
 Muscovite sheets are highly transmissive, facilitating observation by transmitted light.
 A sufficient mass of muscovite can be ensured by using many sheets.
 Although olivine is a major constituent mineral in the Earth’s upper mantle, only a few studies reported the concentrations of trace elements, including U and Th (see, e.g., Refs.~\cite{Heier:1964, Cargnan:1996, DeHoog:2010}.
 Preliminary measurement showed U concentrations in mantle-derived olivine samples ranging from sub-ppb (parts per billion) to several tens of ppb~\cite{Kato:unpublished}.
 Reference~\cite{Eggins:1998} performed laser-ablation Inductively Coupled Plasma Mass Spectrometry (ICP-MS) measurements of uranium and thorium concentrations in olivine samples, reporting upper limits of $< 200\,$ppt (parts per trillion) and $< 30\,$ppt for the cleanest samples, see also Ref.~\cite{McIntyre:2021} for a recent study confirming these results.
 Concentrations of U and Th in muscovite are still unclear; Ref.~\cite{Pyle:2001} reported upper limits on uranium and thorium concentrations of $< 0.1\,$ppm (parts per million) in muscovite samples, and Ref.~\cite{Snowden-Ifft:1995zgn} used muscovite mica samples with uranium concentrations as low as $\mathcal{O}(0.01)\,$ppb for their Dark Matter search~\cite{Snowden-Ifft:1996dug}.

 Finally, it should be noted that real samples are usually heterogeneous.
 It is not uncommon for minerals to be chemically heterogeneous (e.g., solid solution), showing zonal structure.
 They may also contain inclusions of other mineral phases and fluids.
 Cracks and dislocations can also be present.
 Distortions also exist generally.
 For example, the ideal crystal structure is distorted in real muscovite due to a tetrahedral-octahedral-tetrahedral layer misfit.
 It is necessary to distinguish between tracks from Dark-Matter- and neutrino-induced nuclear recoils and the artefacts from heterogeneity in the development of readout methods.